jsszhh/Google_Certificate_Capstone/Data-Cleaning-in-MSSQL.md

 ## Step 4 - Tidying values in columns

 There are a lot of values in this dataset that are still strangely formatted or misspelled, and will thus be a challenge to analyze later in Python/R/SPSS.
+To address these issues, I want to make new columns containing the cleaned versions of the problematic columns, following the earlier-established formatting approach of CLEANED_*variablename* for each new column.

+### SchoolType

-For instance, in the SchoolType column, we have 3 different values as follows:
+In the `SchoolType` column, we have 3 different values as follows:

 | studentID | SchoolType |
 | --------- | ---------- |